wp-plugins/flash-gallery/readme.txt

 * exposing all practical settings to flashvars

 * various tweaks and fixes

-If using this file commercially, please show your appreciation by purchasing [the original stock file](http://flashden.net/item/zgallery-v1-fit-2-screen-xml-gallery/43071) from him.

 Copyright (C) 2009-2010 Ulf Benjaminsson (ulf at ulfben dot com).